solaimanhridoy/LearnPostgreSQl/README.md

 <img src="./img/28.png" alt="PostgreSQL Icon" style="zoom:110%;" />

-Column name can be listed in a different order.
+The column name can be listed in a different order.

 ```
 INSERT INTO weather (date, city, temp_hi, temp_lo)